Topological properties of positively curved manifolds with symmetry: Proofs of Corollaries C and D

 and $\dim \SO(p+m)/\SO(p)\times\SO(m)=pm$ where $2n$ denotes the respective dimensions of the manifolds.
 (We recall that the Euler characteristics of the homogeneous spaces can easily be computed using the classical formula $\chi(G/H)=|\W(G)|/|\W(H)|$, i.e.~as the quotient of the cardinalities of the respective Weyl groups.) \end{proof}

-We leave it to the interested reader to vary this result using the factors $\kappa_i$ from Lemma \ref{LogAssumptionLEMMA} and Theorem \ref{LogAssumptionPLUS}.
-Besides, a variation of this result using Theorem \ref{thm:LinearAssumption} is obvious.
+We leave it to the interested reader to vary this result using the factors $\kappa_i$ from Section \ref{ProofOfLogAssumption}.
+Besides, a variation of this result using Theorem \ref{LinearAssumptionDelta} is obvious.
 Also, the presented result is certainly only interesting for large $n$, since in small dimensions dimension estimates will be better.